 You use the shadow figures to hang onto the past and blind you to the present

-“Now” has no meaning to the ego.
-The present merely reminds it of past hurts, and it reacts to the present as if it were the past.
-The ego cannot tolerate release from the past, and although the past is over, the ego tries to preserve its image by responding as if it were present.
-It dictates your reactions to those you meet in the present from a past reference point, obscuring their present reality.
-In effect, if you follow the ego’s dictates you will react to your brother as though he were someone else, and this will surely prevent you from recognizing him as he is.
-And you will receive messages from him out of your own past because, by making it real in the present, you are forbidding yourself to let it go.
+Now has no meaning to the ego.
+The present merely reminds it of past hurts, and it reacts to the present as if it were past.
+For the ego cannot tolerate release from the past, and though it is no more, it tries to preserve its image by responding as if it were present.
+Thus, it dictates reactions to those you meet now from a past reference point, obscuring their present reality.
+In effect, if you follow its dictates, you will react to your brothers as though they were someone else, and this will surely prevent you from perceiving them as they are.
+And you will receive messages from them out of your own past because, by making it real in the present, you are forbidding yourself to let it go.
 You thus deny yourself the message of release that every brother offers you now.
 (T-13.IV.5)

 You are not interacting with your current partner, but trying to keep him out of the relationship

 The “ideal” of the unholy relationship thus becomes one in which the reality of the other does not enter at all to “spoil” the dream.
-And the less the other really brings to the relationship, the “better” it becomes.
+And the less the other really brings to it, the “better” it becomes.
 Thus, the attempt at union becomes a way of excluding even the one with whom the union was sought.
 For it was formed to get him out of it, and join with fantasies in uninterrupted “bliss.”
-(T-17.III.4)
+(T-17.III.6:3-6)

 What we actually fall in love with, in the early parts of a relationship, is a shadow figure.
 What we see before us is a reformed shadow figure.
 We see before us, for example, a contrite mom, now willing to give us all the love and warmth she wouldn’t give us the first time around.
 And that’s what we fall in love with.
 The role of the current partner is to be a useful projection screen for this reformed shadow figure.
 And sometimes the more blank this screen is, the better.
 You have to wonder, for instance, when men choose those demure, quiet Asian brides, who barely speak a word of English.
 Maybe all they want is an attractive, safely blank projection screen to project their shadow figures onto.
 The point is, that’s what we fall in love with; that’s what we are trying to join with—the shadow figure.
 The actual person in front of us is not really welcome in this relationship.
 Indeed, “it was formed to get him out of it.”